echoix/website/gitpod/docs/references/ides-and-editors/browser-terminal.md

 # Terminal (Browser)

-> The Browser Terminal is currently in [Beta](/docs/help/public-roadmap/release-cycle) · [Send feedback](https://github.com/gitpod-io/gitpod/issues/17724).
+> The Browser Terminal is currently in [Early Access](/docs/help/public-roadmap/release-cycle) · [Send feedback](https://github.com/gitpod-io/gitpod/issues/17724).

 The Browser Terminal is a standalone IDE option built with the same technologies powering VS Code's terminals.